joaotrota/CurrentWeather/README.md

 ### Possible improvements

 - Constants like the base url and API key are created in the WeatherApplication class.
-This could be improved by extracting these constants for example to resources
+Even though this was not a worry for a project of this size, it could be improved by extracting these constants for example to resources.
 - Improve the way permissions are handled.
 Right now it keeps asking for permissions until the user accepts!
 - Since there is no subscription to location updates, if the Location Service doesn't have a last known location we will not be able to obtain it.
 This could be improved by subscribing to location updates!
 - Improve the UI.
 Since there was no need for a fancy UI i simply did not implement one, but if the app was to go into production this would be needed.